 - Hide the screenshot of your intranet, then save the background image you have created.
-For backgrounds with solid colors, PNG would be the best option as it creates a smaller file size.
+For backgrounds with solid colors, PNG would be the most suitable option as it creates a smaller file size.

 - Now for the logo; when using a color banner, you will need to use a PNG version of your logo (transparent background).
 Paste the logo into Photoshop and increase the canvas height to match that of your banner.
 It’s also a good idea to add about 20px padding to the left of your logo.
 Save the logo as a PNG.

-- Add the logo by clicking on ‘upload graphic/logo’.
+- Add the logo by clicking on the ‘upload graphic/logo’

-- Next, update your intranet’s navigation bar to match the one in your background image; click on the paper icon next to Top Menu Section, then change the BG Color field.
+- Next, update your intranet’s navigation bar to match the one in your background image; click on the paper icon next to the Top Menu Section, then change the BG Color field

 - Finally, update the widgets and fonts to match the color scheme.

-The uniqueness of Allstar Credit Union’s intranet is what landed it as one of the best intranet designs in my book.
-Primarily, the background image used in the left sidebar.
+The uniqueness of Allstar Credit Union’s intranet is what landed it as one of the most elegant designs in my book.
+Primarily, the background image is used in the left sidebar.
 For the rest of the intranet design, you can simply repeat the steps from CBF Consulting.

 Get The Look:

 - In Photoshop, create an image to match the dimensions of your intranet’s sidebar.
-The width is normally 250px, and height depends on the content of your intranet.
+The width usually is 250px, and the height depends on the content of your intranet.

-- Next steps are to create transparent widget backgrounds, remove the borders, and change the font colors.
+- The next steps are to create transparent widget backgrounds, remove the borders, and change the font colors.
 Click style menu items, and change the Item BG Color and Item Hover BG Color to ‘transparent’.
-Change the Item Font Color to match your theme; if you’re using a dark image be sure to use a light color font.
+Change the Item Font Color to match your theme; if you’re using a dark image, be sure to use a light color font.

-- To remove background color and border of the widgets click the pencil icon in the top right corner of the widget, click Theme Options, then choose the box for transparent background and set border to none.
+- To remove the background color and the border of the widgets, click the pencil icon in the top right corner of the widget, click Theme Options, then choose the box for a transparent background and set the border to none.

-Walnut Point has a taller than average header, which is useful if you would like to include a larger banner image in your intranet.
-The combination of a textured background image, rather than a solid color background, and the alternate sizing helped land this intranet as one of the best intranet designs.
+Walnut Point has a taller than average header, which is useful if you would like to include a larger banner image or quick links in your intranet.
+The combination of a textured background image, rather than a solid color background, and the alternate sizing help improve the overall user experience drastically.